Getty Images

 How to fix an iPhone Personal Hotspot that's not working

 Connectivity issues, misconfigured settings and human error can all cause mobile hotspot problems.
-IT and users must know how to avoid and fix these issues for remote work.
+IT must know how to avoid and fix iPhone hotspot issues for remote work.

 Mobile hotspots can be a helpful home internet alternative when working remotely, and users must know what to do when this option isn't performing properly.

-With its Personal Hotspot feature, the iPhone offers remote and hybrid workers added flexibility for internet connectivity or a handy backup when their home internet goes out.
+With Apple's Personal Hotspot feature, iPhones and iPads offer remote and hybrid workers added flexibility for internet connectivity or a handy backup when their home internet goes out.
 There are times when one might find their Personal Hotspot not working.
 Most workers don't use their iPhone as a mobile hotspot full-time -- they pull it out when their home internet goes out or public Wi-Fi is inaccessible.
 When iPhone hotspot issues strike, it's important to resolve them quickly so users can get back to being productive.

-• Some Verizon plans require an additional fee to use the personal hotspot feature.
+- Some Verizon plans require an additional fee to use the mobile hotspot feature.

 Using an iPhone with unlimited data as a network hub can save money, as a user can avoid paying for a separate data plan for another device.
 This benefit pertains to personal users.
 Typically, corporate iPhones will still draw mobile data from their organization's data allowance.